 I completely appreciate cooks who create recipes based on seasonal foods and cook with what's fresh from their garden, but there's just something special about chili for me.
 It could be 105 degrees in the shade and I still wouldn't turn down a bowl full of that spicy comfort food.
+ESPECIALLY if it's healthy chili, like the kind found in this Turkey Chili Cornbread Skillet.

 This recipe is double happiness for me because cornbread is another one of my favorite foods and there's a comfy blanket of it over the turkey chili that's hiding underneath.
 See that chili trying to peek out up there?
 I seeeee you, beautiful chili!